-However, schools, parents and staff are often unaware of the enormous number of scientific studies now published which suggest that mobile and wireless technologies which emit microwave radiation may pose a health risk, especially to children.
+However, schools, parents and staff are often unaware of the enormous number of scientific studies now published which demonstrate that mobile and wireless technologies which emit microwave radiation may pose a health risk, especially to children.
 The science is published in scientific journals, often only available to subscribers.
 The concerns of scientists and scientific studies are not always communicated to the public.
-Thus schools rely upon the statements about the use of wireless technologies in schools made by the UK Health Protection Agency and the AGNIR.
+Thus schools rely upon the statements about the use of wireless technologies in schools made by Public Health England (formerly the Health Protection Agency) and the AGNIR.

 This web site aims to provide more information about the science (Scientific Research and Health Issues for Schools), about International Concerns and the Precautionary Approach which some people are now taking with regard to these technologies.
 The hope is for this information to become more widely known, so that parents and schools will be better equipped to make informed decisions about which technologies schools should be choosing for children and teenagers to use.
 For further information please see 'Safe Schools 2012' and 'Wireless technologies and young people'.

 A safe place for children

 Most children have to attend school.
 Home tutoring is rarely a practical option, and it fails to provide the social education that is gained by being part of a large group.